engin100/950/labs/lab-7.md

     * Manufacturing -> Hole Size = 13 mil (min) and 125 mil (max)
     * Manufacturing -> Minimum Annular Ring = 7 mil

-7. Layout your components neatly on the board.
-Be sure to place your Arduino and Data Logger in such a way that you do not obstruct the port for the uploading cable or the SD Card opening.

-8. To connect traces to your different components, choose Place -> Trace.
-When you are placing a trace press 3 to toggle between your min, preferred, and max trace width as set in the design rules (the vast majority should be your preferred, so you don't have to change this very often).

 9. When routing, all traces should default to 15mil if you implemented the Design Rules correctly.
 However, you should manually thicken the traces from the power connections to the GPS, Arduino, and SD Card reader to 20mil in order to compensate for the increased current flow through them.
 For the heater, use 30mil traces!